-Butterfly House at Humboldt Botanical Garden Opens Saturday, July 1st through October 15th
+Butterfly House at Humboldt Botanical Garden to open June 1st

-Local butterflies and caterpillars, such as painted ladies, red admirals, western swallowtails and monarchs will inhabit the butterfly house this summer.
-Currently the house has Western Tiger Swallowtail and Red Admiral butterflies and many caterpillars feeding on stinging nettle.
-In a few short weeks the house will be filled with active butterflies.
+Local butterflies and caterpillars, such as painted ladies, red admirals, western swallowtails and monarchs will inhabit the butterfly house again this summer.

 Typically the life of the butterfly itself is relatively brief, about two to four weeks.
 A butterfly’s mission after pupating is to breed and lay eggs.
 Much of the lifespan of a butterfly is when it is a caterpillar.
 A caterpillar goes through a series of molts, shedding skin as it grows.
 When it becomes large and ready to pupate, it climbs up branches and forms a chrysalis.
 This is the mysterious and wonderful process that produces a beautiful butterfly from a nondescript looking caterpillar.

 At the Humboldt Botanical Garden’s butterfly house you will be able to witness this event.
 Visitors will be able to see every stage of a butterfly life cycle from egg to butterfly.
 In addition, there will be butterfly nectar plants for sale and educational information available.

 The Butterfly House at Humboldt Botanical Garden is located inside the Sun Valley Floral Farm greenhouse.